Shopify Lite Review

-With Shopify Lite, we need to look at several different components: the mPOS app and hardware, the online sales tools, the and payment processing, because each one is a distinct offering.
-The unifying component is of course the online dashboard, where you can log in and access all the information from the POS app, your online sales channels, and payments.
+With Shopify Lite, we need to look at several different components: the mPOS app and hardware, the online sales tools, and the payment processing because each one is a distinct offering.
+The unifying component is, of course, the online dashboard.
+You can log in through the POS app and access all the information you’ll need for your products, sync your online sales channels, and accept payments.

 The Shopify Dashboard

-The dashboard is really what makes Shopify so powerful.
-I like that Shopify gives you everything you need close at hand, but without bombarding you with complex sales reports right away.
-Instead you get an activity log with side menus.
+The dashboard is what makes Shopify so valuable to manage your business.
+I like that Shopify gives you everything you need close at hand but without bombarding you with complex sales reports right away.
+Instead, you get an activity log with side menus.
 It’s all fairly intuitive to navigate.
-And if you sign up for the trial period to test out Shopify before you pick a plan, Shopify will also point you at resources you might find helpful right in the dashboard.
-That’s a nice touch — and one I haven’t seen replicated elsewhere.
-You could probably make an argument that Shopify’s Big-Brother-esque monitoring of everything you do and suggesting resources is creepy, but a. it’s automated, and b.
-I actually like this as a way to point people at resources without being painfully intrusive (looking at you, mandatory tutorials).
+If you sign up for the trial period to test out Shopify before you pick a plan, Shopify will also point you to resources you might find helpful to explore in your dashboard.
+That’s a nice touch and one you don’t always find elsewhere.

-All of that said, let’s get into what features you can get with Shopify Lite and the dashboard:
+All of that said, let’s look at what features you can get with Shopify Lite and the dashboard: